catsby/mmcgrana.github.com/_posts/2012-09-25-getting-started-with-go-and-heroku.markdown

 ### More Go Examples

 For more Go examples, you should follow [@gobyexample](https://twitter.com/gobyexample) on Twitter.
-If there is something you'd like to see an example of, let me know!
+If there's something you'd like to see an example of, let me know!